centrapay/centrapay-docs/src/api/merchants/merchants.md

 ### List all Merchants

+Returns a [paginated][] list of Merchants which belong to the authenticated subject.

 {% reqspec %}
   GET '/api/merchants'
   auth 'api-key'
 {% endreqspec %}

 {% h4 Example response payload %}